Dead Wooding

 FAQs on Dead Wooding

-Get in touch with our Chas-accredited tree surgeons today for a free quote!
+Get in Touch with our Chas-accredited tree surgeons today for a free quote!

 Our services are tailored towards homeowners & commercial landscapes / public sector companies, offering a range of tree and hedge services, including but not limited to:

-- Tree Felling
+- Tree Pruning and Shaping

-- Tree Removal
+- Tree Felling and Removal

 - Hedge Trimming

-Areas We Cover Include: Belbroughton, Stourbridge, Halesowen, Kidderminster, Kingswinford, Bromsgrove, Harborne, Hagley, and other areas across The West Midlands
+Belbroughton, Stourbridge, Halesowen, Kidderminster, Kingswinford, Bromsgrove, Harborne, Hagley, and other areas across The West Midlands

 Working Hours: Monday-Saturday 6am-6pm